Urine Protein (Dipstick)

 many other types of protein may be found in urine.
 When your body loses large amounts

 of protein in the urine, it can be because of dehydration, strenuous exercise, fever,

 Extra protein in the urine can also be a symptom of serious diseases.
 These include:

 You may need this test to see if you have a problem affecting your kidneys.
 Diabetes

 and high blood pressure are 2 common causes of kidney disease.
 Medicines, certain

-kidneys aren't working properly:
+your kidneys aren't working correctly:

 What other tests might I have along with this test?

 Your healthcare provider may also take your blood pressure.
 Your provider may also:

 Measure your glomerular filtration rate (GFR) to see how well your kidneys are working